prebid/Prebid.js/modules/weboramaRtdProvider.md

 # Description

-Weborama provides a Semantic AI Contextual API that classify in Real-time a web page seen by a web user within generic and custom topics.
+Weborama provides a Semantic AI Contextual API that classifies in Real-time a web page seen by a web user within generic and custom topics.
 It enables publishers to better monetize their inventory and unlock it to programmatic.

 ORTB2 compliant and FPD support for Prebid versions < 4.29